Best Operating Systems of 2026

 Windows 10

 Windows 10 is a personal computer operating system developed and released by Microsoft as part of the Windows NT family of operating systems.
 It was released on July 29, 2015.
-It is the first version of Windows that receives ongoing feature updates
+It is the first version of Windows that received ongoing feature updates.

 Windows 7